Educational Session Formats

 If you need to understand the ins and outs of microservices, this session is for you.

-Developing an Innovation Reference Architecture and Program
+Developing an Effective Innovation Program

 We’re offering a half-day preconference session, where we’ll show you five compelling reasons to innovate, five things that are holding you back, and most importantly, how to break through the resistance.
 We’ll cover everything from aligning innovation efforts with strategy, recommended methods and processes, tools and techniques, cultural impacts and even execution.